Bicycling for Transportation at UofL

 - In all cases, whether you are checking out a bike for the day or longer, you must sign a waiver form and those who check out bikes are responsible for any theft/loss/damage, so be sure to use the u-lock to securely lock the bike (frame and wheel!) any time you park it.

-- If you notice a UofL bikeshare bike in need of maintenance, please contact our Bike Mechanic Intern, Kerolyn Board, 502-377-1557.
+- If you notice maintenance needs on a UofL bikeshare bike or fixit station, or if you'd like to donate a bike to the program, please contact our Bike Mechanic Intern, Jonah Hermes (859-496-9815).

 - Full details on our Bikeshare page